 Students who submit the Final Assignment late, and without giving advance notice of extenuating circumstances, lose the privilege of feedback in the form of comments.
 They will receive a numerical mark only for their work.

 A request for deadline extension must be submitted before the deadline, or else it will be considered as a request for an extra retake.
 If a deadline extension of up to 3 weeks is sought, students will contact their lecturer, who will consider the request and decide whether to grant it or refer it to the Board of Examiners.
 No form has to be used in this case.
-If an extension of over 3 weeks is sought, the student will submit their request on a form that can be obtained from the coordinator of studies.
+If an extension of over 3 weeks is sought, the student will submit their request on a form.

 A re-sit is available only to students whose mark on the Final Assignment was insufficient (5.49 or lower).
 The re-sit date will be set at least five working-days after the ‘fail’ grade has been issued.
 The lecturer may decide to assign students a modified topic for the re-sit assignment.
 In such cases, the re-sit deadline will be set at least 10 working days after the ‘fail’ grade has been issued.